reveliant/dirtyci/README.md

 Considering we'll only pull from the repository, a read-only access is sufficent.

+This step is not necessary if you use HTTPS access to repository.

 ### SSH URL

-SSH URLs are used as unique, simple-to-found references to map repositories using informations contained in web hooks.

-Even if you do not use SSH to pull from the repository, set the SSH URL in the configuration file.
+SSH URLs are used as unique, simple-to-find references to map repositories using informations contained in web hooks, even if you do not use SSH to pull from the repository.

 ## License